akramsaouri/dark-mode-rises/README.md

 Done! 🎊

-### Goodies
+## Goodies
-- [x] Works with Reddit, Twitter, Youtube and Wikiwand.
+- Works with Reddit, Twitter, Youtube and Wikiwand.
-- [x] Uses user location to get sunset/sunrise time.
+- Uses user location to get sunset/sunrise time.

 ## TODO
 - fix bug occuring when user manually toggle night mode
 - schedule night mode toggle
+- figure out a way to bypass the popup chrome confirmation for using location